 La Jolla Beach and Tennis Club

 Guests have access to the tennis courts and pitch-and-putt golf course onsite.
-It’s the type of place that generations of families return to every year and they do have accommodations for larger families as well.
-It’s not fancy but it does appeal to luxury travelers because of the experience.Check Rates
+It’s the type of place that generations of families return to every year, and they do have accommodations for larger families as well.
+It’s not fancy, but it does appeal to luxury travelers because of the unique experience.

 La Jolla Shores Hotel

 The main difference is that the La Jolla Shores Hotel has more rooms and feels more like a hotel.
-They also set up beach chairs, towels and umbrellas for guests on La Jolla Shores beach in addition to beach barbecues.
+They also set up beach chairs, towels, and umbrellas for guests on La Jolla Shores Beach in addition to beach barbecues.

 Hotel La Jolla, Curio Collection by Hilton

-Hotel La Jolla is about a 10-minute walk from La Jolla Shores beach.
-The contemporary boutique hotel is formerly a Kimpton and has contemporary rooms.
-While the other two hotels are in a better location, Hotel La Jolla is a good choice for Hilton HHonors members, those who like a newer feel to their hotel, or peak season when beachfront San Diego hotel rates rise.
+Hotel La Jolla is about a 10-minute walk from La Jolla Shores Beach.
+While the other two hotels are in a beachfront location, Hotel La Jolla is a good choice for Hilton Honors members, those who like a newer feel to their hotel, or peak season when beachfront San Diego hotel rates rise.